Are Deep Speech Denoising Models Robust to Adversarial Noise?: Experiments

-\textbf{Attacks.} All combinations of environment setting (background SNR and reverb/no reverb) and model choice were run for 20 shared seeds.
-The attack lasted for a different number of iterations for each model, chosen to ensure that the entire attack (including metric computation) lasted for about one hour on an Nvidia L40S GPU.
-In particular, this allowed 20,000 iterations for Demucs and FSN+, 10,000 iterations for MP-SENet, and 5,000 iterations for FRCRN.
+\textbf{Attacks.} All combinations of environment setting (background SNR and reverb/no reverb) and model choice were run for 20 shared seeds (each corresponding to a distinct speech utterance).
+The attack lasted for a different number of iterations for each model, chosen to ensure that the entire attack (including metric computation) lasted for about one hour on an Nvidia L40S GPU; in particular, this allowed 20,000 iterations for Demucs and FSN+, 10,000 iterations for MP-SENet, and 5,000 iterations for FRCRN.
+We standardized compute time rather than iteration count because we view attackability as inclusive of the time cost of mounting an attack: granting a slower model proportionally more optimization steps would obscure the practical advantage that computational expense confers.
+We verify in Appendix \ref{app:fixed-iter} that fixing iterations preserves robustness rankings.